Chaste/chaste-docker/README.md

 2. Launch the container:
     ```
-    docker run -it --name chaste -v chaste_data:/home/chaste chaste
+    docker run -it --rm -v chaste_data:/home/chaste chaste
     ```
-    (Or run `docker run -it --name chaste -v chaste_data:/home/chaste chaste:2017` if you tagged your image name as above.)
+    (Or run `docker run -it --rm -v chaste_data:/home/chaste chaste:2017` if you tagged your image name as above.)
     The first time will take a little longer than usual as the volume has to be populated with data.
 For information on accessing the contents of this volume, see [below](#accessing-volume-data).

 Container directory structure